 Want to add Snusbase to your external security suite?
 No problem, with our developer-friendly API's that's less than a support ticket away.

 Theft and fraud are huge issues for small and large businesses.
 With Snusbase, finding the criminal behind the screen name has never been easier.

 Snusbase indexes information from websites that have been hacked and had their database leaked.
 We allow our users to search for emails, names

 and usernames, ip address, phones, hashes or even passwords so they can find out if their information has been leaked.

 After a search we display all available information from the hacked site.
 If a database has a user's full name, email, password, rank, address, etc. we make all that information available to the user so they can update their information and keep it out of the hands of hackers and cyber criminals.

-In exchange for money or time on the site security researchers often give us access to these hacked databases and that way we're allowed access to some of the most private databases on the market while remaining neutral.
-If you wan to give us a offer contact: email@example.com on jabber/xmpp.
+In exchange for time on the site, security researchers often give us access to these hacked databases and that way we're allowed access to some of the most private databases on the market while remaining neutral and most importantly legal.

 Once a site has been hacked and the database is in the hands of a number of individuals not related to the hack it is considered public information.
 As researchers we are allowed to distribute and allow users to search for their information, according to a number of supreme court rulings.

 We recommend you check the laws in your jurisdiction, but as a rule-of-thumb this site is legal in most western countries including the United States.

 © 2016-2021 Snusbase